jacnils/ssock/README.md

 You can use the library by simply copying the header into your project.
 If you do this, make sure to link with:

 - Windows: `ws2_32 iphlpapi dnsapi`
-- Linux: `resolv`
+- Linux: None.
-- macOS: `resolve -framework SystemConfiguration -framework CoreFoundation`
+- macOS: `-framework SystemConfiguration -framework CoreFoundation`

+If OpenSSL is desired, link with `ssl` as well.

+If deprecated features are enabled (disabled by default), if on Linux or macOS, link with `resolv` as well.

 Alternatively, if you choose to install the library, you can use CMake and link with ssock, which will in turn link with the necessary libraries: